-The 2022 NeURO Fellowship application is now open.
+The 2023 NeURO Fellowship application is CLOSED.

 Prospective applicants must review the eligibility and application information below.

-|Key dates for the 2022 NeURO Fellowship application|
+|Key dates for the 2023 NeURO Fellowship application|

-|Application deadline||Jan.
-24, 2022 at 5pm|
+|Application deadline||Feb.
+12, 2023 at 5pm|

-|Notification of award||By early March, 2022|
+|Notification of award||By early March, 2023|

-|Program start date||Spring quarter, 2022|
+|Program start date||Spring quarter, 2023|

-|Funding period||10-week summer research session, with possibilities for spring funding depending based on financial need|
+|Funding period||10-week summer research session, with possibilities for spring funding depending on financial need|

 NeURO fellows must agree to participate in all program elements, including:

-- One quarter (10 weeks) of full-time (40 hrs/week) research in the student's host lab in summer quarter
+- 10 weeks of full-time (35-40 hrs/week) summer research in the student's host lab

 Applicants must be currently enrolled (not on Leave of Absence).
 Students will be eligible for full-time project support only during summer quarter.
 "Full-time" means that the student's only major time commitment is the project; students are expected to spend 35+ hours per week over the entire 10-week quarter on the project.